molgenis/molgenis.org/public/documentation/ref-emx.md

 | myXref	 | myEntity | Other Entity	| xref	    | FALSE	      | otherEntity |TRUE      | TRUE    | FALSE	         |            |
 | myLabel | myEntity | Label	       | string	  | FALSE	      |             |TRUE		    | FALSE	  | TRUE           | myXref     |

-computed object expression:
+"computed object expression":
   1. Create two new target attributes.
   2. Create a attribute to contain the computed xref
   3. Add in expression of new xref: ({"name of target attribute 1" : "name of attribute to convert from", "name of target attribute 2" : "name of attribute to convert from"})

 # Entities options